Foundations

 - Guided by Shannon Willis

-All 8 calls will be recorded and will be available alongside the pre-recorded lessons with no expiry date.
+Live calls support the recordings and are not duplicative.
+All calls will be recorded and available alongside the pre-recorded lessons.

 CLASS STRUCTURE